jadedhound/regen_church/content/about/1_our_leaders.md

 He is an avid Liverpool FC supporter.
 Stephen Tan profile picture.
 Paul McIntosh Night Church Pastor

-Email: paul@regeneration.org.au Regular Day Off: Wednesday View Bio
+Regular Day Off: Wednesday
+Email: paul@regeneration.org.au
+Phone: +61 470 463 941

 Paul serves as the Pastor of Regeneration Monash’s Night Church.
 Paul is married to Sharon and they have an adult daughter.
 Paul completed his Master of Biblical